KPZ equation from a class of nonlinear SPDEs in infinite volume: Heuristics behind Theorems and

 The quantity { $\mathsf{Av}[\mathfrak{q}]$} is of interest because, by regularity of { $\mathbf{Z}^{N}$}, it is natural to expect that if the averaging scales are sub-macroscopic (i.e. { $\mathfrak{t}\ll1$} and { $|\mathfrak{l}|\ll N$}), then we have

-\emph{We warn the reader that this is possibly \emph{not} quite true}, because { $\mathbf{Z}^{N}$} does not have ``great" regularity.
+\emph{We warn the reader that this is possibly {not} quite true}, because { $\mathbf{Z}^{N}$} does not have ``great" regularity.
 In particular, when making these ideas rigorous, we will have to average both { $\mathfrak{q}$} and { $\mathbf{Z}^{N}$} together.
 We then use \eqref{eq:ch} to extract two factors from { $\mathbf{Z}^{N}$}.
 One is ``sufficiently smooth"; the other is some explicit functional of \eqref{eq:curr}-\eqref{eq:phi} that does not affect the \abbr{CLT}-type cancellation mechanism leading to \eqref{eq:heuristic2}.
 (In addition, for entirely technical reasons, we will also not look at { $\mathbf{Z}^{N}$} but rather its spatial-convolution with a smooth approximation to a delta function living on a length-scale of the type { $N^{1-\delta}$}, just below the macroscopic scale.
 We also have to consider the ratio between { $\mathbf{Z}^{N}$} and this small-scale smoothing, but these are rather technical points that we skip over for now.) \begin{remark} \fsp The a priori estimate \eqref{eq:noneq} will be used only to prove an appropriate, more detailed version of \eqref{eq:heuristic2} (as well as some more technical a priori estimates on spatial-averages of the { $\t\mapsto\bphi_{\t}$} process on scales { $\ll N$}).
 We also note that the methods in \cite{YEJP25} are designed to establish these local-type estimates under a much more relaxed assumption on the relative entropy (compared to \eqref{eq:noneq}).
-However, as noted after Assumption \ref{assump:noneq}, adopting \eqref{eq:noneq} instead a weaker relative entropy estimate allows for a much cleaner argument.
-Thus, we adopt \eqref{eq:noneq} to highlight and focus on the new key ideas for the infinite-volume problem.
+However, as noted after Assumption \ref{assump:noneq}, adopting \eqref{eq:noneq} {instead of} a weaker relative entropy estimate allows for a much cleaner argument.
+Thus, we adopt \eqref{eq:noneq} to highlight and focus on the new key ideas for the infinite-volume problem. \end{remark} We now describe the key technical problem.
+The estimate \eqref{eq:heuristic2} is perhaps optimal in {the sense} that current tools do not allow for a stronger version of it.
+This suggests that { $\mathsf{Av}[\mathfrak{q}]$} is not small uniformly in space-time, {but} only after adding weights that deteriorate in space at infinity.
+This eventually leads to a non-close-ability issue when analyzing the Duhamel expansion of \eqref{eq:heuristic3} that often appears in the analysis of singular \abbr{SPDE}s in infinite-volume.